Kraymer/F-dotfiles/README.md

 _dotfiles
 ---------

 _dotfiles is a stow-based organization scheme for folks wary of advanced bash magic.

 Power comes from its strict adhesion to the *Three Old Rules* :

     1. underbar rule: folders part of a stow package path starts with a `_`
     2. nopub rule: files that shall be kept secret ends with `.nopub`
     3. common rule: files located in a `common` folder are not stowed

 Benefits
 --------

 The rules might seem abstract but the benefits arte tangible :

 - *Unity*.
-All configuration files in a single place yet distinction between classic vs stowable directory is made obvious with the `_` prefix.
+All configuration folders lie in a single place yet distinction between classic vs stowable folders is made obvious with the `_` prefix.
 - *Simplicity*.
-Any dot file installation -- may it be os or environment dependant -- is just on `stow` command away.
+Any dot file installation - may it be os or environment dependant - is just one `stow` command away.
 Type `stow _*` to install all packages.
 - *Transparency*.
 Same ignore patterns apply for all files tree: `*nopub` files are not commited, `common/* files are not stowed.
 - *Discoverability*.
-Type -<TAB> to browse through stow packages configurations.
+Type `-<TAB>` to browse through stow packages configurations.
 - *DRYability*.
 A configuration file spread across various locations on different OS has a single _dotfiles represention.

+FAQ
+---

+*Where to save a file that is installed at different locations depending on the OS ?*

+see ST3